 Roborock’s app is available for Android and iPhone.
 It’s a good thing too, because when I was testing out the Dyad Pro pre-launch, I couldn’t get an iPhone to pair properly — the app would connect the vacuum to my Wi-Fi network, but then fail to connect my iPhone to the vacuum.
 In contrast, the process was utterly smooth on a OnePlus 9, and pairing there forced the Pro to show up in the iPhone app.
-Roborock is aware of this issue, so hopefully it’ll be solved in short order.
+Roborock was made aware of the issue, so hopefully it’s already fixed by the time you’re reading this.

 When it’s up and running, Roborock’s app interface is generally intuitive.
 On its main dashboard you can select a self-cleaning or drying mode, then choose to start right away or schedule for later.
 You can’t, unfortunately, set up a regular self-cleaning timetable, but you can schedule up to 24 hours in advance.